PwC's hard-won reputation under threat after Oscars mistake

 “They are absolutely in the spotlight for next week and for longer probably as it unfolds,” he said.
 “They have to show what happened.”

-PwC, which was formerly known as PricewaterhouseCoopers and originated in London over a century ago, has been quick to apologize but has yet to fully explain what happened.
+PwC, which was formerly known as PricewaterhouseCoopers and originated in London over a century ago, was quick to apologize to the movies involved, Beatty, Dunaway and viewers, but has yet to fully explain what happened.

 “The presenters had mistakenly been given the wrong category envelope and, when discovered, was immediately corrected,” it said in a statement.
 “We are currently investigating how this could have happened, and deeply regret that this occurred.”